stashed/docs/docs/addons/nats/helm/index.md

 - `.spec.repository.name` specifies the Repository CR name we have created earlier with backend information.
 - `.spec.target.ref` refers to the AppBinding object that holds the connection information of our targeted NATS server.
 - `spec.interimVolumeTemplate` specifies a PVC template that will be used by Stash to hold the dumped data temporarily before uploading it into the cloud bucket.
-- `spec.runtimeSettings.pod.securityContext` specifies security options that backup job’s pod should run with.
 - `.spec.retentionPolicy` specifies a policy indicating how we want to cleanup the old backups.

 Let's create the `BackupConfiguration` object we have shown above,